peteonrails/seo-kit/README.md

     config/initializers/seo.rb

 Add downcased model names to the SITEMAP_MODELS array to include more models.
+The kit ships with the user model set up for sitemapping (which is a bad idea if you do not have public profiles for your users):

+    SITEMAP_MODELS = %w(user)

+If you have a blog site, then do this:

+    SITEMAP_MODELS = %w(post comment category user)

-To include named routes or other URLs that we can't use generators (e.g. pages controlled by high_voltage), you can list them in the SITEMAP_URLS field.
+To include named routes or other URLs that we can't use generators (e.g. pages controlled by high\_voltage), you can list them in the SITEMAP_URLS field.
 For example:

     SITEMAP_URLS = [
       "http://mysite.org/faq.html",